orcestra-campaign/flight_segmentation/scripts/segmentation_HALO-20240926a.md

     slice("2024-09-26T19:28:16", "2024-09-26T19:50:10"),
     ["straight_leg"],
-    "straight_leg_6 from center to edge of circle 5", ["includes one drop sonde launch"],
+    "straight_leg_6 from center to edge of circle 5", ["irregularity: roll angle deviation up to 15 deg due to curve before 19:28:47", "irregularity: various roll angle deviations up to +-5.3 deg", "includes one drop sonde launch at center of circle_5"], )
-)

 sl7 = (